sys-bio/tellurium/docs/walkthrough.rst

 Solution
 ~~~~~~~~

 When highly detailed / numerous plots are present, Plotly is known to slow down notebook saving.
+In such cases, you can switch to matplotlib instead of Plotly by calling ``import tellurium as te; te.setDefaultPlottingEngine('matplotlib')`` at the beginning of your notebook.
+When using matplotlib for plotting, the long save times do not occur.

-In such cases, please save the notebook without output.
-Choose ``Language`` -> ``Restart and Clear All Cells``, then save the notebook.
+Alternatively, choose ``Language`` -> ``Restart and Clear All Cells`` to save the notebook without output.

 .. figure:: ./images/notebook-reset-clear.png
     :align: center